Treaslane1/Embedded-Systems/README.md

 Experimenting with changes to file
-So far made changes by clicking on "Show in Explorer" in suggestions what to do next in changes tab Then selected the "Edit with Notepad++" option from right clicking README.md file Finally saved changes then its simply renembering to press the "Commit to master" in bottom left Note to self: Lecturer recommends watching tutorials on Youtube for GitHub, will need to allocate time outside of studies
+So far made changes by clicking on "Show in Explorer" in suggestions what to do next in changes tab Then selected the "Edit with Notepad++" option from right clicking README.md file After saved changes then its simply renembering to press the "Commit to master" in bottom left Note to self: Lecturer recommends watching tutorials on Youtube for GitHub, will need to allocate time outside of studies

+Test 2: Need to figure out what to do next
 ---